desmat/sails-react-demo/README.md

 * Create your React components normally
 * Define your React Routes normally

-<strong>At this point the static parts of your components will render on the back-end automatically.</strong> The next steps will allow you to fully isomorphically render data-driven components:
+<strong>At this point the static parts of your components will render on the back-end automatically.</strong> The next steps will allow you to fully render data-driven components isomorphically:

 * Define restful api end-points corresponding to the component
 ```